Policies & Usage guidelines

 • HPC Engineers, in CS@Delft, provide support to (CS) students, researchers and staff members to efficiently use DAIC resources.
 This includes: maintaining updated documentation resources, running onboarding and advanced training courses on cluster usage, organizing workshops to assess compute needs, plan infrastructure upgrades, and may collaborate with researchers on individual projects as fits.

-• More information: Please see the General cluster usage and What to do in case of problems sections on where to find more information about cluster use.
+• More information: Please see the Terms of service and What to do in case of problems sections on where to find more information about cluster use.

 • Cluster workflow: